 I’ve been doing a lot of complaining lately.
-I guess that’s expected with a long-term relationship that’s no longer a thing, but still, I recognize that after two weeks (to the day), I should probably start to wean myself off feeling sorry for myself and start focusing on what matter now – health, happiness, and getting through school (doesn’t make an “h” alliteration, but oh well).
+I guess that’s expected with a long-term relationship that’s no longer a thing, but still, I recognize that after two weeks (to the day), I should probably start to wean myself off feeling sorry for myself and start focusing on what matters now – health, happiness, and getting through school (doesn’t make an “h” alliteration, but oh well).

 In her new book, No Complaints: How to Stop Sabotaging Your Own Joy, documentary film maker and author Cianna P. Stewart creates a guide on how to snap out of an endless pity party in order to move past stressful situations in a healthy manner.